joesakkab/transactions-parser/README.md

  This project uses two classes:
  - CSVTransactionParser
  - XMLTransactionParser

- -
+This is done by implimenting the TransactionsParser interface.
-This is done by implimenting the TransactionsParser interface. these classes take csv and xml files as inputs that contain transaction information and inserts them into a list of transacitons.
+These classes take csv and xml files as inputs that contain transaction information and inserts them into a list of transacitons.